Afe95/nordvpn-ip-tool/README.md

 ...
 ```
 ### Mass Scan
-You can use the ...
+You can use the [avail-country-list.txt](avail-country-list.txt) as input ins a simple loop to scan for all countries.
 ## Dependencies
 Below is a list of the dependencies required for this script,
 * Linux